Integration by Parts Explained with Examples: A Step-by-Step Guide

 Choose \( u = x\ln x \) and \( dv = \frac{1}{x(\ln{x} + 1)^2}dx \), then \( du = (\ln{x} + 1)dx \) and \( v = -\frac{1}{\ln{x} + 1} \).
 Applying the integration by parts formula then gives

-Our final example, before we move on to definite integrals, demonstrates that integrating by parts may not give a simpler integrand, but nevertheless, we can still compute the integrals.
-Part a gives an example where we can algebraically “solve” for the line integral, while part b involves a cancellation.
+Our final example, before we move on to definite integrals, demonstrates that integrating by parts may not give a simpler integrand, but we can still compute the integrals.
+Part a gives an example where we can algebraically solve for the integral, while part b involves a cancellation.

 Example 6: Evaluate: